smxi/inxi/README.txt

 No issues accepted for non current inxi releases.
 See below for more on that.
-Unfortunately as of 2.9, no support or issues can be accepted for older inxi's because inxi 2.9 (Perl) and newer is a full rewrite, and legacy inxi is not being supported since my time is finite (plus of course, one reason for the rewrite was to never have to work with Gawk->Bash again!)
+Unfortunately as of 2.9, no support or issues can be accepted for older inxi's because inxi 2.9 (Perl) and newer is a full rewrite, and legacy inxi is not being supported since our time here on earth is finite (plus of course, one reason for the rewrite was to never have to work with Gawk->Bash again!).

 SUPPORT FORUMS: http://techpatterns.com/forums/forum-33.html
 This is the best place to place support issues that may be complicated.